 Researchers and networks employ a learning health system approach in which research, data, and experience generate evidence and knowledge that is embedded in and applied to processes, policies and practices to continuously innovate and improve health equity, service delivery and cost.

 IYS-Net and Pan-Canadian Standards for Mental Health Services

-In addition, IYS-Net will play a prominent role in informing Canada's National Standards for Mental Health Services, a Government of Canada priority outlined in Budget 2021.
+IYS-Net is informing Canada's National Standards for Mental Health Services, a Government of Canada priority.